- Art on View: Galleries and Outdoor Spaces Re-Opening in NYC - July 17, 2020

 What NYC renters need to know during the coronavirus pandemic.
 Still, there are many uncertainties for renters during this time—Curbed New York has answers to some of the most pressing questions tenants have right now.

 Customers won’t lose power now because you’re having trouble making ConEdison payments.
 This means your service will not be shut off for non-payment, ConEdison is waiving new late-payment fees, there will be no fees for making payments with credit cards or debit cards, and most customers can arrange for payment extensions and agreements.

 While COVID has no proven treatment, it is possible that plasma taken from those who have recovered (convalescent plasma), which has antibodies against the virus, could help.
-Must meet the following criteria: Lab confirmed positive test for COVID-19, Your symptoms have been gone for 14 days, You are willing to donate plasma
+Must meet the following criteria: Lab confirmed positive test for COVID-19, your symptoms have been gone for 14 days, and you are willing to donate plasma.

 Amid this current crisis, Sweetgreen is dedicating its Outpost operations and teams to support those on the front lines by delivering free, fresh sg salads + bowls to hospitals in the cities they serve, including NYC.

 Mayor de Blasio, NYC DOT Commissioner Polly Trottenberg, and Lyft unveiled the Citi Bike Critical Workforce Membership Program, providing the first-responder, healthcare, and transit workforce with a free month of Citi Bike membership.